emilybrooks/emilybrooks.github.io/tms.md

 Clean up with heatwave
 Mamori can mighty chop wyverns

-Note: You might have to reset if itsuki dies turn 1.
-I would attempt to revive with mamori and see if you can play it out but then you're behind on mirrors
+Note: You should probably reset if itsuki / yashiro dies turn 1.

 --------------------------------------------------